jackhman/sergio-martin-rubio-site/_posts/2019-10-21-centralized-configuration-with-spring-cloud-config-server.md

 </dependency>
 ```

-Then you only need to set a few Spring properties in `bootstrap.yml`:
+then you only need to set a few Spring properties in `bootstrap.yml`:

 ```yml
 spring: